aarushi-apte/monte-carlo-simulation/README.md

 - **Wind:**
 There are three types of winds that we have considered
-    - Headwind
+    - Headwind : it reduces the landing distance
-    - Tailwind
+    - Tailwind : it increases the landing distance
-    - Crosswind
+    - Crosswind : it reduces the landing distance or has no effect at all
 - **Runway Surface:**
 The Runway Surface greatly affects the landing distance that is required by a flight.
 These are categorised into 4 types:
-    - Normal
+    - Normal : 1
-    - Wet
+    - Wet : 1.3 to 1.4
-    - Standing Water
+    - Standing Water : 2 to 2.3
-    - Snow
+    - Snow : 1.6 to 1.7
-    - Icy
+    - Icy : 3.5 to 4.5
 - **Surface Gradient:** The landing distance increases by 10 feet for every foot difference between highest and lowest point
 - **Gross Weight:** The Boeing 737 flights have been classified under four types:
     - Light